 You won't see much saving if you're switching from mains gas

 They're not supported by the Renewable Heat Incentive, so you won't receive any government payments for installing them

 For information on the various types of central heating pumps available and to discover which best suits your needs, have a look at our guide to central heating pumps and systems.

-Green energy plans are becoming a more mainstream option as more suppliers offer them, and they're increasingly popular and affordable.
-You can find out how many households in your area have switched to green energy in our guide - how green is your region?
+Though the energy market has made switching extremely difficult, green energy plans were certainly becoming a more mainstream option as more suppliers offered them.
+You can find out how many households in your area have switched to green energy in our guide, ”How green is your region?”.